-At September 30, 2006, 35.44% of investments were held in ETFs used to closely replicate the performance of recognized bond indices.
+At September 30, 2007, 22.30% of investments were held in ETFs used to closely replicate the performance of recognized bond indices.
 The Trust's fixed income allocation consisted of iShares Barclays Aggregate Bonds (AGG), an ETF that holds a diversified portfolio of over 100 different corporate bonds.
-The bonds held vary in credit qualities, with an average overall rating of AAA as rated by Moody's and AAA as rated by Standard & Poor's at September 30, 2006.
-High yield debt receiving a credit rating below "A" comprises 9.39% of the fixed income portfolio as rated by Moody's and 8.57% as rated by Standard & Poor's at September 30, 2006.
+The bonds held vary in credit qualities, with an average overall rating of AAA as rated by Moody's and AAA as rated by Standard & Poor's at September 30, 2007.
+High yield debt receiving a credit rating below "A" comprises 19.21% of the fixed income portfolio as rated by Moody's and 18.44% as rated by Standard & Poor's at September 30, 2007.

 The Trust does not have a formal investment policy that requires investment in fixed maturity securities as a means of managing its exposure to loss of principal due to increasing interest rates.
-The Trust's investment policy limits each investment by the associated benchmark.
+The Trust Fund's investment policy requires the performance of each investment class to be periodically compared with an associated benchmark.
 The Trust Fund's allocation to fixed income investments is in the form of an investment in an ETF which is intended to track the return of the Barclays Aggregate Bond Index.
-The ETF manager is expected to manage the interest rate and credit risks related to the ETFs underlying portfolio.
-At September 30, 2006, the weighted average maturity of the bonds comprising the fixed income was 7.13 years.
+The ETF manager is expected to manage the interest rate and credit risks related to the ETF's underlying portfolio.
+At September 30, 2007 the weighted average maturity of the bonds comprising the fixed income was 7.15 years.
 Bonds and bond funds generally decrease in value in response to rising interest rates; however, bonds have a fixed date of maturity and therefore have less exposure to loss of principal from rising interest rates in comparison to a fixed income ETF which does not have a fixed date of maturity.